reneuir/reneuir-web/index.md

 ![logo](/assets/img/2026-logo.png)

-The sixth ReNeuIR Workshop will be co-located with ACM SIGIR in Melbourne, Australia, in July 2026.
+The fifth ReNeuIR Workshop will be co-located with ACM SIGIR in Melbourne, Australia, in July 2026.
 The 2026 edition of ReNeuIR has two calls: (1) for [scientific contributions](cfp.html), and (2) an [efficiency-oriented IR shared task](shared_task.html).
 The event aims to foster discussion and collaboration on holistic evaluation of methods in the age of neural information retrieval (NIR), noting that efficacy matters but so does the computational cost incurred to achieve it.
 In particular, the workshop promotes the following notions and encourages the community to raise and debate questions on the following themes:

 * **Justification**: We believe it is important to justify the ever-growing model complexity through empirical analysis.